 GREG LARSONCouncil Member

 Greg has been a resident of Parkers Prairie since 1999.
 He is the owner of Larson Painting, a paint contracting and custom finishing business.
 Greg and his wife have three children, Alisha, Graham, and Aiden, and three grandchildren.
 Greg’s hobbies include “antique motor sports, restoring old, rusty, run-down things, hunting and fishing, and visiting on the front porch.”
 In addition to serving on the City Council, Greg has served in the community by volunteering at church, the Parkers Sports Boosters Club, the Rust Junkies Car Club, and on numerous County board functions.
 Greg said of his community; “Parkers is a pretty little town that has the character of Garrison Keillor’s fictional Lake Wobegon, compete with its own lake.
 If you live in Minnesota, you should live within listening distance of a summertime calling loon, and in Parkers, you are.
 I would love to see Parkers Prairie grow and become more self-sufficient, but never grow past the charm of Lake Wobegon, Minnesota.”

 TONY WOODWORTHCouncil Member

 Tony is proud to call Parkers Prairie home.
 He was unanimously appointed by the City Council in 2019 to fill a 2-year Council seat vacancy and has served ever since.
 Tony has been a local business owner, is an active member of the community, and has served as an officer with the Parkers Prairie Fire Department to which he has been a dedicated member since 2003.
 Tony enjoys traveling and spending time with his wife, Tonya, and his children.
-We welcome Tony as the newest member to our Council, and thank him for his fearless service!
+We welcome Tony to our Council, and thank him for his fearless service!